cpbotha/cpbotha.github.io/content/posts/2019-03-09-weekly-head-voices-164-its-what-future-you-would-want.md

 STAAAAAAAAHP!!!
 JUST STAHP.

-A second, stubborn attempt, after having recovered files and synced everything up with Google&#8217;s tool, yielded similarly frustrating results.
+A second, stubborn attempt, after having recovered files and synced everything up with Google’s tool, yielded similarly frustrating results.

 Granted, the duplicate folders on Google Drive are a far from ideal test case, but deleting directories like that on both client and server is not defensible.